-In a personal injury case, proving negligence amounts to legally placing the blame for the personal injury on the defendant who caused the injury.
-An example of negligence would be a business who failed to mark a wet floor with a “Wet Floor” sign.
+In a personal injury case, proving negligence amounts to legally placing the blame for the personal injury on the defendant who caused the damage.
+An example of neglect would be a business who failed to mark a wet floor with a “Wet Floor” sign.

 The common areas of personal injury law in Maryland include, slip and falls, nursing home abuse, car accidents, motorcycle accidents, medical malpractice, dog bite cases and the like.

-There are specific time lines which must be adhered to in order for the claim to be filed correctly, generally speaking, three (3) years from the date of the accident/negligence.
+There are specific timelines which must be adhered to for the claim to be filed correctly, generally speaking, three (3) years from the date of the accident/negligence.

 If the claim is not filed in the correct time frame, the injured party loses the ability to file the claim.
 The legal expertise needed to file a personal injury claim is only one call away.